-13 Access to information
+12 Access to information

 Directors have access to all corporate information needed to fulfil their fiduciary duties.
 This right of access is subject, in the case of personal information concerning employees of the Company, to applicable privacy laws.
-The Company secretary is available to supply the requested information.
+The Company secretary (or in the absence of a nominated Company secretary, the CFO,) is available to supply the requested information.